pandas-dev/pandas/web/pandas/pdeps/0006-ban-upcasting.md

    - ``EABackedBlock.putmask``;
    - ``_iLocIndexer._setitem_single_column``;

 The above would already require several hundreds of tests to be adjusted.
+Note that once implementation starts, the list of locations to change may turn out to be slightly different.

 ### Ban upcasting altogether, or just upcasting to ``object``?